MarshaGomez/Cybersecurity/README.md

 ### Exercise n.3

 A client C and server S share a password P. Furthermore, C knows the public key s of the server S. Client’s and server’s clocks are not synchronized.
 Design a protocol that makes it possible to establish a symmetric session key kcs between the client and the server.
-The protocol must avoid both the replay attack and the offline password guessing attack.
+The protocol must avoid both the replay attack and the offline password-guessing attack.
 Furthermore, it must satisfy the key authentication and key confirmation properties.

 <details><summary>Solution</summary>
 <p>